 The People’s Weather Map

-In their 2017 Digital Bridges summer collaboration, the group met to discuss questions about adding social media, then conducting a preliminary search and compiling a small database.
+In their 2017 Digital Bridges summer collaboration, Eckstein and Oberlin worked with Liz Rodrigues (Libraries, Grinnell College) to discuss the possibility of adding social media, then conducting a preliminary search and compiling a small database.
 The large question was whether social media is in fact a viable source of stories and data about severe weather and climate change.
 Could a credibly large data set be compiled of public attitudes toward severe weather?
 Which social media platforms might be the best source of information?
-In the fall 2016 follow-up meeting to the Digital Bridges Workshop, Oberlin and Eckstein identified a first priority of updating The Peoples’ Weather Map website so that it was more rhetorically effective and friendlier both to editors and public users.
-Working with Liz Rodrigues, the group tackled the challenge of acquiring a database large enough to do significant sociological research and focused on Twitter data related to conversations about extreme weather.
+In the fall 2016 follow-up meeting to the Digital Bridges Workshop, the group identified a first priority of updating The Peoples’ Weather Map website so that it was more rhetorically effective and friendlier both to editors and public users.
+The group tackled the challenge of acquiring a database large enough to do significant sociological research and focused on Twitter data related to conversations about extreme weather.

 Eckstein plans to recruit UI students to add historical and contemporary stories to The Peoples’ Weather Map, including from sources acquired through Facebook.
 One or two of these students would also be trained to conduct oral interviews for The Peoples’ Weather Map as well as for the Flood Resilience Project, part of IIHR’s Iowa Watershed Approach.
 During the fall, Grinnell students would report their findings at UI and vice versa.
 In the spring, both groups of students would have the opportunity to present their findings as part of the UI theme semester and the UI Informatics Symposium.